-- What do they do? - Descend on your offices unannounced-often in a group - Initiate contact - Refuse to identify themselves, purpose of visit or context of what they are doing- "Just filming for a story" - Often belligerent and condescending-especially if they encounter any resistance - Interrupt, demean, threaten lawsuits if they don't get their way - Alarming for you if you don't know to expect it and, do not have clear simple plan for handling if and when it occurs
+- What do they do? - Come to public offices unannounced-sometimes in a group of people - Initiate contact - Will not identify themselves, purpose of visit or context of what they are doing-"Just filming for a story" - Can be belligerent and condescending especially if they encounter any resistance - Interrupt, demean, threaten lawsuits if they don't get their way - Alarming for you if you don't know to expect it and, do not have a clear simple plan for handling if and when it occurs

-First Amendment Auditors What's the basis for this Activity? • The First Amendment to the United States Constitution Counties are subject to the constitutional protections contained in the Bill of Rights. • Concept that video recording someone is a form of speech is a little odd • First Amendment protects freedom of the press, which is why a lot of these auditors will refer to themselves as "citizen journalist"
+- What's the basis for this Activity? - The First Amendment to the United States Constitution - Counties are subject to the constitutional protections contained in the Bill of Rights. - Concept that video recording someone is a form of speech is a little odd - First Amendment protects freedom of the press, which is why a lot of these auditors will refer to themselves as "citizen journalist"